-I study reinforcement learning.
+I study reinforcement learning for social good.

 GPA: 3.96